Visualize Colors

 [1] "#0000FF"

-In this example, the red and green components of the rgb() function call are both 0 with blue at the maximum value of 1.
-This translates into the hexadecimal equivalent of 00 for red, 00 for green, and the largest hexadecimal value expressed as FF for blue, equal to our Base 10 value of 255.
-That is why most graphics design and visualization systems specify RGB colors from 0 to 255, which is the hexadecimal range from 00 to FF.
+In this example, the red and green components of the rgb() function call are both 0, while the blue component is at the maximum value of 1.
+This translates to 00 for red, 00 for green, and the largest hexadecimal value, FF, for blue, equal to our Base 10 value of 255.
+That is why most graphics design and visualization systems specify RGB colors as 0 to 255, which corresponds to the hexadecimal range 00 to FF.

 (a) Tableau color chart for its default blue color.